 FY 2007 in Iraq and Afghanistan, a total of more than 3,000 Army personnel and contractors were wounded or killed in action from attacks on fuel and water resupply convoys.

-According to USTRANSCOM, air delivery is 10 times as expensive as ground delivery.
+According to the United States Transportation Command (USTRANSCOM), air delivery is 10 times as expensive as ground delivery.

-DoD currently lacks sufficient data on and analysis of operational energy use to manage consumption effectively
+DoD currently lacks sufficient data on and analysis of operational energy use to manage consumption effectively.

-Current patterns of national and military energy supply, specifically of oil, carry strategic consequences ranging from effects of procuring and moving large volumes of fuel through a theater of operations to the geopolitical effects of growing global demand for oil, increasing concentration of supplies, and damaging the environment
+Current patterns of national and military energy supply, specifically of oil, carry strategic consequences ranging from effects of procuring and moving large volumes of fuel through a theater of operations to the geopolitical effects of growing global demand for oil.
+This increases concentration of supplies, and damages the environment.

-Current energy infrastructure remains vulnerable to disruption from hazards, including weather, natural disasters, human error, maintenance shortfalls, equipment failures, and attacks on infrastructure, including cyber attacks
+Current energy infrastructure remains vulnerable to disruption from hazards including weather, natural disasters, human error, maintenance shortfalls, equipment failures, and attacks on infrastructure, including cyber attacks.

 By the end of 2010, Defense Logistics Agency (DLA)-Energy was moving 40 million gallons of fuel per month into Afghanistan alone.

 The gaps identified point to a number of issues that must be addressed to address operational energy from a more holistic viewpoint.
 The first issue is that of data collection to support analysis on consumption.
 Existing information points to several priority situations.
 One is the age of the Army’s legacy systems.
 Foremost among these aging systems is tactical generators.
 As bases have become widespread, the relative inefficiency of fielded generators compared to current technology has greatly increased the number of tactical convoys needed to sustain operations.
 This is also compounded by the challenges associated with heating and cooling of temporary assets such as tents in the current theaters of operation.
 As stated, some information is available, but governance of the system of systems that delivers the operational energy distribution capability requires better data.
-This is especially true with respect to analyzing the results from promising trials that have implemented higher efficiency generators and heating, ventilation and cooling units and novel ideas for temporary living quarter insulation.
-Furthermore, governance over, and data and information that affect both operational energy and contingency overseas basing needs to coordinate efforts and data needs to be shared in both domains.
+This is especially true with respect to analyzing the results from promising trials that have implemented higher efficiency generators and heating, ventilation, and cooling units and novel ideas for temporary living quarter insulation.
+Furthermore, governance, data, and information that affect both operational energy and contingency overseas basing needs to coordinate efforts and data needs to be shared in both domains.
 Many efforts are underway that deal with calculation of the fully burdened cost of fuel.

 Another priority is the security and vulnerability of the logistical convoys delivering the operational energy.
 Development and fielding efforts have assessed introduction of safety measures onto tactical platforms that previously were fielded on combat platforms.
 That effort needs to be continued.
 Furthermore, the capability to generate energy locally at the forward-most bases will also enhance security through a reduction in the number of convoys in the most dangerous of areas.